 The last F1 race was in 1966 (won by Jack Brabham), with sportscars continuing until the following year and Formula 2 until 1969.
 Motorcycle races then formed the mainstay for the next three years.

 Competition from other circuits and financial and political difficulties finally closed the track in 1972.
 The grandstands and decaying pit garages still remain by the roadside as a poignant reminder to the speed aces of the past.

 Les Amis du Circuit de Gueux (a non-profit organisation) is working to preserve the old pit building, grandstands and other remaining structures of the circuit, with the aim of actively supporting the resumption of historic meetings on the 1952 version of the circuit.

 This is a historic circuit which is no longer in operation.

 Rate This Circuit

 The Circuit de Reims is located on the D26 road from Reims to Gueux in the Champagne region of France.

 Since the circuit’s closure, there have been numerous changes to the local road infrastructure, though much of the basic public road remains, as do the former grandstands and pit buildings.

-Upgrading of the RN31 to dual carriageway means that the former straight between Muizon and Thillois is now much wider, though it follows the original course, though Thillois is now a large roundabout.
-It is still possible to drive a lap around the (more or less) original 1926 version through the center of Gueux and the 1952 variant of the circuit, except for the old Garenne junction, which was demolished as part of the RN31 modernization.
+Upgrading of the RN31 to dual carriageway carried out in the early 2004 means that the former straight between Muizon and Thillois is now much wider, though it follows the original course, though Thillois is now a large roundabout.
+It is still possible to drive a lap around the (more or less) original 1926 version through the centre of Gueux and the 1952 variant of the circuit, except for the old Garenne junction, which was demolished as part of the RN31 modernisation.